Medically reviewed by Kristin Hall, FNP

 Prozac and Zoloft are both selective serotonin reuptake inhibitors, or SSRIs.
 Both medications work by changing the level of serotonin -- a neurotransmitter that’s linked to depression -- that’s present in your brain.

-We’ve explained more about how SSRIs such as Zoloft and Prozac work in our full guide to selective serotonin reuptake inhibitors (SSRIs).
+We’ve explained more about how SSRIs such as Zoloft and Prozac work in our complete guide to selective serotonin reuptake inhibitors (SSRIs).

-If you’ve been diagnosed with depression or one of several other conditions, your healthcare provider may recommend using Prozac, Zoloft or a similar type of antidepressant medication to control your symptoms.
+If you’ve recently been diagnosed with major depressive disorder or one of several other mental health conditions, your healthcare provider may suggest using Zoloft, Prozac or a similar type of antidepressant medication to control your symptoms.

 As SSRIs, Prozac and Zoloft are prescribed to treat similar conditions, albeit with a few small differences and special uses for each drug.

 Prozac is also prescribed to treat the eating disorder bulimia nervosa.
-In combination with the antipsychotic medication olanzapine, it’s also prescribed to treat treatment resistant depression and acute depressive episodes associated with bipolar I disorder.
+In combination with the antipsychotic medication olanzapine, it’s also prescribed to treat treatment resistant depression and acute depressive episodes associated with bipolar disorder, or bipolar depression.

-Zoloft is also prescribed to treat post-traumatic stress disorder (PTSD) and social anxiety disorder (SAD).
+Zoloft is also commonly prescribed off-label to treat post-traumatic stress disorder (PTSD) and social anxiety disorder (SAD).

 Prozac and Zoloft are commonly prescribed to adults.
-They’re also approved by the FDA for use in children and teenagers for certain conditions:
+They’re also approved by the FDA for use in children and teenagers for certain mental health conditions:

 Common side effects of Prozac and generic fluoxetine (affecting five percent of users or more and twice as many users as a non-therapeutic placebo) include:

 Asthenia (loss of strength and energy)